hpaluch-pil/salt-examples/README.md

 ## Running our SLS

-To run `pil-vim` SLS on all Minions:
+To run `pil-vim` state on all Minions:

 ```bash
 # dry-run